 Stipend and duration of the residency

-Recipients of the Neville-Pribram Mid-Career Educators Awards will receive a stipend of $2,500 per month for three months in the summer of 2015.
+Recipients of the Neville-Pribram Mid-Career Educators Awards will receive a stipend of $2,500 per month for three months in the summer.
 Residencies of shorter duration will be prorated.

 How to apply